 If you still experience symptoms despite medical therapy, you may consider surgery to correct your deviated septum (septoplasty).

-Septoplasty is the usual way to repair a deviated septum.
-During septoplasty, your nasal septum is straightened and repositioned in the center of your nose.
-This may require your surgeon to cut and remove parts of your septum before reinserting them in the proper position.
+During a typical septoplasty, the nasal septum is straightened and repositioned in the center of the nose.
+This may require the surgeon to cut and remove parts of the septum before reinserting them in the proper position.

 The level of improvement you can expect with surgery depends on the severity of your deviation.
 Symptoms due to the deviated septum — particularly nasal obstruction — could completely go away.
 However, any other nasal or sinus conditions you have that affect the tissues lining your nose — such as allergies — can't be cured with only surgery.